 - Dissimilarities between the red herring prospectus and the prospectus shall be called for attention in the prospectus.

-- As mentioned above, it does not contain the quantum and price of securities being offered by the company.
+- As mentioned above, it does not contain the quantum and price of securities offered by the company.

-This has been a guide to what is Red Herring Prospectus and its Meaning.
+This article has been a guide to what is Red Herring Prospectus and its Meaning.
 Here we discuss the contents of the red herring prospectus and why companies go for RHP.
 You can learn more about accounting from the following articles –